1. Protected by unseen divine beings (myoshu goji)

 “The four great deva-kings together

-Protect us constantly, day and night,
+Protect us constantly,

 And let no evil spirits come near”.